Casio Cassiopeia: Cassiopeia A-20, A-21S, A-22T, A-23G

 It was quickly discovered that most consumers wanted smaller devices, so the Palm-size PCs were developed.
 Japanese models of these units differ in both model number as well as appearance.
 The E-5x and/or E-5xx models are Japanese versions, colored blue instead of silver.
-The following versions were developed; A21-S for Student, A22-T for Teachers, A-23G for German with AZERTY keyboard, A-20F for French.
+The following versions were developed; A21-S for Student, A22-T for Teachers, A-23G for German (with QWERTZ keyboard), A-20F for French (with AZERTY keyboard).